emmanueltouzery/prelude-ts/README.md

 ```html
 <script src="node_modules/prelude.ts/dist/src/prelude_ts.min.js"></script>
 ```
-(the minified JS file is 42kb as of 0.3.1)

 You shouldn't have an issue to import prelude.ts in your application, but if you use modules it gets a little more complicated; One solution if you use them is to create